January Rogers

-Janet Marie Rogers (born January 29, 1963) is a First Nations Mohawk/Tuscarora writer from the Ontario Six Nations.
+January Rogers (born 1963) is a First Nations Mohawk/Tuscarora writer from the Six Nations in Ontario.
 Her work includes poetry and spoken-word performance poetry.

 Early life

-Rogers was born in Vancouver.
-Since 1994, she has lived on the traditional lands of the Coast Salish people in Victoria on Vancouver Island.
+Janet Marie Rogers was born in Vancouver.
+She moved to Victoria on Vancouver Island in 1994.

+Career

 First working as a visual artist, she began writing in 1996.
-Janet Rogers moved to the Six Nations reserve in June 2019, where she is initiating a book press Ojistah Publishing and a Six Nations Inaugural Literary Award (SNILA).
+Rogers moved to the Six Nations reserve in June 2019, where she founded Ojistoh Publishing and launched a Six Nations Inaugural Literary Award (SNILA).